codeAligned/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-A solution that beats time is often not the best solution.
+> Target problems from leet code.

-Target problems from leet code.
+> Feel Free to contribute.